robertesler/cordova-pd/README.md

 ```
 If you need to use abstractions or externals look at the commented out code in the PdPlugin.java and alter it accordingly.
 It seems to work if the patches are .zip then extracted by Android.

-You may need to edit the PdPlugin.java file line:
+You will need to edit the three Java files, line:
 ```
 import io.cordova.hellocordova.R
 ```